ivandotv/node-module-ts/README.md

 Typescript documentation is generated via [typedoc](https://typedoc.org).
 Currently, it is set up to go into `docs/api` directory and it is generated in markdown so it can be displayed on Github.

-- Private member are excluded
+- Private members are excluded.
 - Only exported properties are documented.